 NOTE: If you are going to be driving faster than 40 mph (64 km/h) with the Sunrider feature open, it is recommended that you remove the rear window of the vehicle.

 To Open

-1. Above the front of the rear door, place finger up into the cut out in the plastic retainer and pull down rolling both the front and rear retainers out of the door frame.
+1. Insert finger behind the plastic retainer.
+Pull down and roll the retainer out of the channel.
 Repeat this on the other side.

 3. Release the header latches from the loops on the windshield frame.